shibatch/grantback/README.md

 ## Feedback and Contributions to the Project

 We welcome feedback on this VOD Reaction License model and its accompanying documentation.
-If you have suggestions for improvements, ideas for future versions, or questions, please `[Specify how you'd like to receive feedback, e.g., "open an Issue in this GitHub repository," "contact Naoki Shibata via shibatch@users.sourceforge.net," etc.]`.
+If you have suggestions for improvements, ideas for future versions, or questions, please use the **Discussions** tab in this GitHub repository to share your thoughts.